 Helosciadium repens, Creeping Marshwort

 Creeping Marshwort, Helosciadium repens is a European Protected Species as well as being on Schedule 8 of the CROW Act and Section 41 of the NERC Act.
 It grows in the Canaries, northern Morocco and is rare in the Netherlands, Belgium, France, Spain, Slovenia, Germany, Switzerland, Austria and Turkey.
 It was once widespread in the UK, occurring in Scotland, Wales, Yorkshire and East Anglia, but always rare.
 Recently it has been confined to Port Meadow, Oxford (now an SAC) but recurred temporarily at Binsey Green and was introduced to North Hinksey.
-In 2002 it was found by Brian Wurzell in the Lee Valley SSSI in Essex, but has since disappeared there.
+In 2002 it was found by Brian Wurzell in the Lee Valley SSSI in Essex, but after disappearing for several years, it has now reappeared following more intensive grazing and management.
+It has also appeared in Suffolk following clearance.

 Note that this species used to be known as Apium repens but is now Helosciadium repens.
 Similarly Apium nodiflorum is now Helosciadium nodiflorum.